johnpap6/FindingDonorsML/README.md

-# Supervised Learning
-## Project: Finding Donors for CharityML
+# Finding Donors for CharityML

+This project was developed as part of the Udacity Intro to Machine Learning Nanodegree.

+The notebook containing the code can be found [here](finding_donors.ipynb).

 ### Install